 If you're applying through your school/college, please check their deadline, and follow this to get your application in on time.
 This gives them enough time to read your application, check you've entered your qualifications correctly, write and attach your reference, and submit your application to us.

-- 15 October 2019 at 18:00 (UK time) – any course at the universities of Oxford and Cambridge, or for most courses in medicine, veterinary medicine/science, and dentistry.
+- 15 October 2022 for 2023 entry at 18:00 (UK time) – any course at the universities of Oxford and Cambridge, or for most courses in medicine, veterinary medicine/science, and dentistry.
 You can add choices with a different deadline later, but don’t forget you can only have five choices in total.